Aidan-Killeen/Simple-Independent-Coding/README.md

 # Simple-Solo-Coding
-A Repository containing a variety of samples of code
+A Repository containing a variety of samples of Code

+Running the Launcher.py code will list all available programs